 How do I prepare for skiing for the first time?

 Skiing is a sport for almost everyone, but strength and balance come in handy for a day on the slopes.
-Plan to rent ski gear (skis, poles, helmet, and goggles) instead of making the investment to buy these items for your first time skiing experience.
+Plan to rent ski gear (skis, poles, helmet, and goggles) instead of making the investment to buy these items for your first-time skiing experience.
 Dress in layers, with a waterproof outer layer (like ski jacket and snow pants) to prevent melting snow from reaching your skin.
-First time skiers should also book a ski lesson to learn basic techniques that will make skiing fun and safe.
+First-time skiers should also book a ski lesson to learn basic techniques to make skiing fun and safe.

 Is it easy to ski for the first time?